All Episodes

 People were going back to work.

-The country was no doubt the world's lone superpower brought down the Soviet Union.
+The country was, no doubt, the world's lone superpower brought down the Soviet Union.

-How in the world did people forget that and start voting Democrat again?
+What in the world, how in the world did people forget that and start voting Democrat again?

-And then the answer is very simple.
+And the answer is very simple.

-The minute Reagan was gone, actually, while he was there, but the minute he was gone, even the Republican Party started revising the history of the 80s.
+The minute Reagan was gone, actually while he was there, but the minute he was gone, even the Republican Party started revising the history of the 80s.

-Reagan hated gay people, that's why they got AIDS.
+That's why they got AIDS.

 They must not allow that.

-And when liberalism is defeated, whoever engineers that defeat, i.e., whoever wins must be destroyed.
+And when liberalism is defeated, whoever engineers that defeat, i.e. whoever wins, must be destroyed.

 That's why it's an ongoing battle.